interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 *Postconditions*

 * The Vault's collateral MUST decrease by the amount nominated.
-* The nominators balance MUST increase by the amount nominated.
+* The Nominator's balance MUST increase by the amount nominated.

 Events